simo4-4/DAG_Workflow_Manager/README.md

 - **Error handling** is currently limited and needs enhancement
 - **Testing** requires further development
 - **More Metrics** can be further added
-- ***Better logging** can be further added
+- **Better logging** can be further added
+- **Input and output validation between each task** could be enforced using a pydantic schema

 ### Note
 In my OfferWorkFlow workflow, I intentionnally seperated the ATS, RESP, and OFFER tasks to demonstrate the DAG and its dependency management.
-The workflow would run faster if I combined them into one task leverage the concurrency of the events loop.
+The workflow would run faster if I combined them into one AsyncTask leveraging the concurrency of the events loop.

 ## Setup